Intercompany

 The intercompany apps only transfer new and updated entries.
 To ensure consistency across all subscribing companies, transfer all entries in a table using the Topic Table -> Create Messages function.
 Key points to remember:

-- Use this for Master data tables after setting up the Topic to synchronize data across companies.
+- Use this for Master data tables after setting up the topic to synchronize data across companies.

 - This action adds and updates entries but does not delete records in subscribing companies.